Robot Learning

 Get Started

-Build adaptable robots with robust, perception-enabled, simulation-trained policies using NVIDIA Isaac Lab, an open-source modular framework for robot learning.
+Build adaptable robots with robust, perception-enabled, simulation-trained policies using NVIDIA Isaac Lab open-source modular framework for robot learning.

 Resources